Guy Colwell: Biography

 Guy Colwell was on born March 28, 1945, in Oakland, California.
 Colwell studied art at the California College of Arts and Crafts (now California College of the Arts).
-After completing two years there, he dropped out to travel and get some life and work experience.
+After completing two years there, he dropped out to travel and gain life and work experience.

 After working an almost two-year stint as a sculptor for Mattel, and as he was preparing his return to college, he was arrested for draft refusal and sentenced to two years in federal prison at McNeil Island Corrections Center, in Washington state.
 His experiences there and the period after his release were the genesis of his underground comix series Inner City Romance, published by Last Gasp beginning in 1972.
-He was financially unable to continue art school as planned but deeply committed to painting as his life work, so was mainly self-taught thereafter.
+He was financially unable to continue art school as planned, but was deeply committed to painting as his life's work, so he was mainly self-taught thereafter.

 During the turbulent 1970s scene in San Francisco, Colwell worked as an illustrator for the underground paper Good Times and joined the commune that produced this weekly.

 Colwell left the Good Times after the paper ceased publication and concentrated on doing paintings and a few comic books until the mid-1980s.
-After this creative period marred by drug abuse, Colwell worked for Rip Off Press as a colorist, also contributing stories, artwork, or production to many underground comic book titles and anthologies.
+After this creative period which was marred by drug abuse, Colwell worked for Rip Off Press as a colorist, where he contributed stories, artwork, or production to many underground comic book titles and anthologies.
 He authored a second comic book series under the title Doll and completely stopped using drugs and alcohol while working at Rip Off Press.